 Those considering raising backyard chickens probably know that keeping a flock can have benefits beyond fresh eggs on demand.
 Hens will peck away at unwanted pests, produce natural compost, consume food waste, and provide a source of companionship and stress relief.

-If these perks have you ready to take the leap, then you’ll need a good home for your new friends.
-The best chicken coops can help keep birds healthy, happy, and safe from dangerous predators.
+If these perks have you ready to take the leap, you’ll need a good home for your new feathered friends.
+The best chicken coops or hen houses can help keep birds healthy, happy, and safe from dangerous predators.
 Read on to learn about what to take into account before making a purchase along with some great options to consider.